 With premium managed hosting (like what we provide here at Synthesis), access to the Genesis framework comes as part of the package.

-In addition — even in the Starter plan — all security, storage, and support are included and delivered at top of the line levels.
+In addition — even in the Standard plan — all security, storage, and support are included and delivered at top of the line levels.
 This is where the value of premium managed hosting, like what we provide here at Synthesis, really shines through.

 There is immense value in having the backing of experts who’ve specialized their servers for the idiosyncrasies of hosting and securing a WordPress website.
 More so, there is value in having a team of people in your corner who not only know hosting but know content, promotion, and design as well.

 A generic host — and even some managed hosts — may not be able to answer an intricate question about how adding a thousand 301s will impact SEO.

 They might not be able to help out in diagnosing a problematic RSS feed or give recommendations on the best way to integrate a form for capturing email subscribers.